Travel and Tourism

 ‘I am now completing my final year at university in Tourism Management and have been able to put into practice everything I learnt in my Travel & Tourism BTEC at Blenheim.
 The customer service skills experienced have been put to the test in the student union!’

-In addition to the travel and tourism sector-specific content, the requirements of the qualification will mean that you develop transferable skills, which are highly regarded by higher education providers and employers.
-It will give you transferable knowledge, understanding and broad skills such as communicating and presenting ideas.All of the content in the qualification will help prepare you for further study, and the qualification carries UCAS points and is recognised by higher education providers as contributing to meeting admission requirements for many courses.
+In addition to the travel and tourism sector-specific content, the requirements of the qualification will mean that students develop transferable skills, which are highly regarded by higher education providers and employers.
+It will give transferable knowledge, understanding and broad skills such as communicating and presenting ideas.All of the content in the qualification will help prepare students for further study, and the qualification carries UCAS points and is recognised by higher education providers as contributing to meeting admission requirements for many courses.